terales/blackbird-docs/src/content/docs/sdk/conventions.md

 #### 6.6.2 - Glossaries

 Glossaries (or terminologies) are traditionally maintained inside TMSes or dedicated systems.
 However, they often need to be used inside MT or LLM apps.
-Furthermore, sometimes a glossary needs to be transfered between TMSes.
+Furthermore, sometimes a glossary needs to be transferred between TMSes.

 All TMS and MT systems have made their own choices when it comes to accepting file formats for glossaries.
 Sometimes it's .csv, sometimes .tsv, sometimes .xlsx.
 We have chosen to make all glossary import/export actions interoperable by always converting to and from [.tbx](https://en.wikipedia.org/wiki/TermBase_eXchange).
 That's why **any action that deals with glossaries should take or return .tbx files**.
 We have created a library to do this easily which you can see examples of in many of our apps.